tusharsadhwani/slay-the-jokers/README.md

 - Place the `stj-credentials.json` file (which I'll send you via Discord or similar) into the mod's directory: `%appdata%\Balatro\Mods\SlayTheJokers`

 *Why?* The credential file provides the necessary authentication for the mod to upload data to the Slay the Jokers server.

+Note: If your you get an error similar to "Python was not found", make sure python is in the PATH.
+If it is, I'm still trying to understand what's wrong (something to do with Windows).
+I will make a branch soon with a workaround that runs the uploading script manually.

 ## Step 8: Verify Everything Works!